MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Have each application server write the bid events to Google Cloud Pub/Sub as they occur.
 Use a pull subscription to pull the bid events using Google Cloud Dataflow.
 Give the bid for each item to the user in the bid event that is processed first.`

-**Quick reason:** Have each application server write the bid events to Google Cloud Pub/Sub as they occur.
-Use a pull subscription to pull the bid events using Google Cloud Dataflow.
-Gi...

 <details>
 <summary>Full explanation</summary>